ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 In this example we answer the simpler question "Are there more reef-associated species in *Labridae* than in *Gobiidae*.
-Recent research has shown that the families Scaridae and Odacidae are nested within Labridae (Westneat and Alfaro 2005), although the three groups are listed as separate families in fishbase.
+Recent research has shown that the families Scaridae and Odacidae are nested within Labridae [@westneat2005], although the three groups are listed as separate families in fishbase.
 We get all the species in fishbase from *Labridae* (wrasses), *Scaridae* (parrotfishes) and *Odacidae* (weed-whitings):